nodrogluap/tamor/config/README.md

 *NOTA BENE!!!
-When running snakemake for the first time with this repository, it may take many hours, as it will download both all the software environment needed to run [PCGR](https://sigven.github.io/pcgr/) mutation impact reports, and all the large public resource files needed for the same (by automatically running ``workflow/scripts/download_resources.py``)*
+When running snakemake for the first time with this repository, it may take many hours, as it will download both all the software environment needed to run [PCGR](https://sigven.github.io/pcgr/) mutation impact reports, and all the large public resource files needed for the same (by automatically running ``workflow/scripts/download_resources.py``).
+If you intererupt the downloading and unpacking of these files, you will need to rerun the download script manually.*

 # Configuring Tamor to Analyze Your Cancer Cases